Skip to main content

 • Configure per-entity rules with custom confidence thresholds and actions

-• Maintain an allow list of terms that should bypass detection (e.g., company names that might be flagged as person names)
+• Maintain an allow list of terms that bypass detection (for example, company names that might be flagged as person names)

-• Browse the entity catalog showing all 50+ supported entity types grouped by region
+• Browse the entity catalog of 50+ supported entity types, grouped by region

-• Test the policy using the built-in test console before saving
+• Test the policy in the built-in test console before saving

-Before saving changes, you can test your policy without affecting real conversations:
+You can test the policy without affecting real conversations:

-4. Click Run Test to see which entities are detected, their confidence scores, and the resulting action (allow, redact, or block).
+4. Click Run Test to see detected entities, confidence scores, and the resulting action (allow, redact, or block).

 The system detects 50+ entity types across these categories: